Vooya YUV/RGB Player - Usage Guide

 Should be pretty self-explanatory.

 The Sync icon on the lower right of the player window can be dragged onto another player instance; the two will then be coupled for playing.
-This is useful for playing side-by-side.
+This is useful for playing side-by-side. (not available on Centos)

 View

-Size Display the video at greater or smaller size.
+Display the video at greater or smaller size.
 Using "+" and "-", you can also do this with keyboard shortcuts, or even resize the window with the mouse, as usual.

-Maintain Aspect Ratio Upon resizing the window, the video can be set to maintain its actual aspect ratio.
+Upon resizing the window, the video can be set to maintain its actual aspect ratio.

-Time Code Display a time code on the bottom left corner of every frame.
+Display a time code on the bottom left corner of every frame.
 This includes the frame number and the current time stamp based on the FPS given in the format dialog, in the format mm'ss''ms.

-Next Channel Cycle through the color channels (N).
+Cycle through the color channels (N).
 The order of channels depends on the current color format.

 Tools